chinapedia/wikipedia.abstract.en/Page/Geography_of_the_Marshall_Islands.md

 Extreme points

-Bikrin_Islet_16.JPGThis is a list of the extreme points of the Marshall Islands, the points that are farther north, south, east or west than any other location.
+This is a list of the extreme points of the Marshall Islands, the points that are farther north, south, east or west than any other location.

 -   Northernmost point – Bokak Atoll (Taongi), Ratak Chain*
 -   Easternmost point – Knox Atoll, Ratak Chain